You can’t see clearly. What are your options?

-LASIK is a 15 minute outpatient procedure that is performed right in the doctor’s office.
+LASIK is a 15-minute outpatient procedure that is performed right in the doctor’s office.
 Visual outcomes for LASIK at 20/20 Institute are by most people’s standards impressive.
 Over 97% of the patients that have LASIK at 20/20 Institute achieve 20/20 vision or better without the use of glasses or contact lenses*.
-When a patient is properly selected as a risks of LASIK here directly from the FDA website.
+When a patient is properly selected as a candidate for LASIK, the risks associated with the procedure itself are low, and you can read and learn more about all the risks of LASIK here directly from the FDA website.
 If you are considering LASIK, you should discuss your specific risks with your LASIK Specialist Eye Doctor.

 This article has reviewed the four most popular options for viable vision correction.
 The good news is that even if your parents dealt you a blurry hand to play, you do have several options that could make things clear.